detecttechnologies/Gitlab-CI-CD-Templates/automation/docs/Introduction.md

-# Introduction to T-pulse CI/CD pipeline
+# Introduction to automation CI/CD pipeline

-The project aims to automate the build, test, and deploy aspect of T-pulse software for both MSA and Monolith architectures.
+The project aims to automate the build, test, and deploy aspect for both MSA and Monolith architectures.
 This guide is aimed at introducing the design, working, and limitations of CI/CD pipeline.

 [TOC]